TroyFernandes/MusicBeeChromecast/README.md

 ### The plugin CAN:

-play and pause from the musicbee interface
+1. play and pause from the musicbee interface
+2. Play the full quality from your music files (e.g FLAC).

 ### What you can do from the chromecast:
 If you use a remote such as the Google Home App, you can: